shauryagarg2006/TriageBot/DESIGN.md

 <img src="deadlineReminder.png"/>

 - Developers can also ask TriageBot for the deadlines of either their issues or other developers.
-This helps the developer guage the issues they need to get done, or what other developers are working on before assigning them.
+This helps the developer guage the issues they need to get done, or what other developers are working on before assigning them issues.

 <img src="giveMeDeadlines.png"/>

 ### Architecture Design

-Front-end: Slack
+Front-end: Slack UI

 Back-end: Github API, Botkit API, Machine Learning, Github